 as a consequence of the court’s granting of a defense request for an extension

+of time”).
 The dissent’s position, which rests upon a dictionary

 definition of two isolated words, does not account for the governing statutory